Cheap & Healthy Grocery List for College Student Athletes

 • Beef: round steak, tenderloin, sirloin, lean ground beef

 Like fruits and veggies, a great way to watch costs is to purchase local fish (or as close a possible if you are landlocked) and in-season.
+Additionally, canned fish is having a moment and can be a great way to get in the benefits of fish at a much lower price, and it’s easier to store in a dorm!

 • Salmon (fresh, frozen, or canned)